Quantum circuit fidelity estimation using machine learning: Introduction

 In this paper, we are interested in fidelity estimation techniques which do not require running the relevant circuits on a quantum computer.
-Such techniques rely upon learning the noise-characteristics of the quantum device in advance through appropriate experiments, and using this to predict the fidelities of new circuits.
-For convenience, we will refer to such techniques as ``fully-classical'' fidelity estimation techniques, despite the initial learning phase, which requires quantum hardware.
-An example of such a technique is estimating the fidelity of a circuit as the product of fidelities of all the gates used in the circuit, which are measured ahead of time during calibration stages.
-Fully-classical fidelity estimation is extremely useful, e.g., to perform an initial evaluation and screening of the, typically very large number of, potential circuit implementations of a quantum algorithm.
+Such techniques rely upon learning the noise-characteristics of the quantum device in advance through appropriate experiments, and subsequently using this to predict the fidelities of new circuits.
+For notational convenience, we will refer to such techniques as ``fully-classical'' fidelity estimation techniques, despite the initial learning phase, which requires quantum hardware.
+An example of such a technique is estimating the fidelity of a circuit as the product of fidelities of all the gates used in the circuit, which are measured ahead of time during calibration stages --- a common ``back of the envelope'' method employed by practitioners.
+Fully-classical fidelity estimation is useful for, among other things, to perform an initial evaluation of the potential circuit implementations of a quantum algorithm, for example during circuit compilation.
 This allows a user to narrow the focus down to a smaller number of candidate circuit implementations that may be further refined with more sophisticated, albeit more computationally expensive, techniques like cross-entropy benchmarking (XEB) calibration \cite{Boixo2018}.

 However, fully-classical fidelity estimation is challenging to perform accurately.
-The difficulty of fully-classical fidelity estimation arises from the complex and difficult-to-model nature of noise in quantum devices.
-For example, it is well known that the product of gate fidelities is a poor predictor of circuit fidelities.
-We view ML algorithms as a heuristic family of models capable of implicitly fitting a parameterized model of the performance of a quantum computer.
+The difficulty --- and poor performance --- of this sort of fidelity estimation arises from the difficult-to-model nature of noise in quantum devices.
+For example, it is well known that the product of gate fidelities is a weak predictor of true circuit fidelities.
+Machie learning (ML) algorithms offer prosmise as a heuristic family of models capable of implicitly fitting a parameterized model of the performance of a quantum computer and potentially offering stronger fidelity predictors.

+One of the main challenges in deploying ML for the purpose of fidelity estimation is developing a training dataset because accurately estimating the true fidelity of high qubit-count circuits is prohibitively expensive.
+An interesting question is whether it is possible to train an effective ML algorithm for fidelity prediction using small, easy to simulate circuits, and yet run inference on large, difficult to simulate circuits.
+We know fully simulating large quantum circuits exactly is a classically hard problem with exponential scaling, but it is an open problem as to whether heuristic models may learn to predict projections of the information encoded in full quantum circuit evolution to arbitrary accuracy.